l7mp/stunner/README.md

 addresses will be exposed to the clients in ICE candidates.

-In particular, an attacker can scan the *private* IP address of all STUNner pods and all media server pods used inside Kubernetes.
-We believe that this does not pose a major security risk: remember, none of these private IP addresses can be reached externally.
-Nevertheless, if worried about information exposure,then STUNner may not be the best option for you.
+In particular, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
+This should not pose a major security risk: remember, none of these private IP addresses can be reached externally.
+Nevertheless, if worried about information exposure then STUNner may not be the best option for you.

 ## Caveats